 Channel disaster: 5 crushed to death following panicked launch and police violence

-This morning, Tuesday 23rd April 2024, five more people, including a girl between 4 and 7 years old, died attempting to cross the Channel.
+This morning, Tuesday 23rd April 2024, five more people, including a 7 year old girl, died attempting to cross the Channel.
 This brings the total number of people known to have died at the border so far this year to 21.

 Those who died today are reported not to have drowned, but to have been crushed under the weight of the more than 110 people who boarded a dinghy attempting to leave for the UK.
 The disaster took place in the context of a panicked departure under tear gas fired by police on the beach.